CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 1. Copy the URL [interactive-guide-investigate-security-incidents-in-microsoft-defender-web](https://microsoftlearning.github.io/click-throughs/docs/IG/interactive-guide-investigate-security-incidents-in-microsoft-defender-web/story.html?azure-portal=true) paste it into the Microsoft Edge address bar.

     ![](../Media/link1.png)

+1. Follow the on-screen instructions in the interactive guide to complete the incident investigation using Microsoft Security Copilot.

 ## Task 2: Analyze artifacts and pivot to advanced investigation